Ben Gurion Airport: History and development

-Citizen objections

-While Ben Gurion Airport is conveniently located in the very center of the country, this fact also means that the airport is surrounded by various residential communities who often complain of noise pollution caused by the airport.
-Following the completion of the extension of runway 03/21, residents north of the airport sued the Israeli aviation authorities claiming that the authorities intend to use the runway to a greater degree than was originally agreed with them during the approval process for the airport runways' reconfiguration project.

 Security procedures

 Overview

 Security at Ben Gurion International Airport operates on several levels.

 All cars, taxis, buses and trucks go through a preliminary security checkpoint before entering the airport compound.
 Armed guards spot-check the vehicles by looking into cars, taxis and boarding buses, exchanging a few words with the driver and passengers.
 Armed security personnel stationed at the terminal entrances keep a close watch on those who enter the buildings.
 If someone arouses their suspicion or looks nervous, they may strike up a conversation to further assess the person's intent.
 Plainclothes armed personnel patrol the area outside the building, and hidden surveillance cameras operate at all times.
 Inside the building, both uniformed and plainclothes security officers are on constant patrol.
 Departing passengers are personally questioned by security agents even before arriving at the check-in desk.
 This interview can last as little as a minute, or as long as an hour if a passenger is selected for additional screening.
 Luggage and body searches may be conducted.

 Until August 2007, there was a system of color codes on checked baggage but the practice was discontinued after complaints of discrimination.
-In the past, checked baggages were screened following the personal interview and before passengers arrived at the check-in desks.
+In the past, checked bags were screened following the personal interview and before passengers arrived at the check-in desks.
 Occasionally, if security assessed a person as a low risk, they were passed straight through to the check-in desks, bypassing the main X-ray machines, a practice which also drew some discrimination complaints.
-This process ceased in April 2014 when the main X-ray machines were removed from the passenger queuing area in terminal 3 and baggage screening began being performed after the baggage was checked-in by airline representatives (as is common in most airports around the world).
-Terminal 1 began using the same procedure in summer 2017.
+This process ceased in April 2014 when the main X-ray machines were removed from the passenger queuing area in Terminal 3 and baggage screening began being performed after the baggage was checked-in by airline representatives (as is common in most airports around the world).
+Terminal 1 began using the same procedure in the summer of 2017.